Bostanabad-Research-Group/GP-for-Compliance/README.md

 # Compliance Minimization via Physics-Informed Gaussian Processes
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

-This repository contains the implementation of our paper **"Compliance Minimization via Physics-Informed Gaussian Processes (PIGPs)"**.
+This repository contains the implementation of our paper **"Compliance Minimization via Physics-Informed Gaussian Processes"** (PIGPs).
 We propose a mesh-free and simultaneous optimization framework for compliance minimization (CM), where both design and state variables are parameterized using Gaussian Process (GP) priors.
 Each GP employs an independent kernel while sharing a multi-output neural network (NN) as its mean function.

 ---